ColeHend/cole-ruby-game/README.md

         Bugs
  - Items are a bit wonky
+ - Few Events are broken
  - needs further testing for more bugs

     Missing major features